 1. Department of Cardiology.
-Xijing hospital, Xi’an, China; Department of Cardiology, Radboud University, Nijmegen, Netherlands; Department of Cardiology, National University of Ireland Galway, Galway, Ireland 2.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland 3.
-Department of Cardiology, Amsterdam University Medical Center, Amsterdam, Netherlands 4.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland; Department of Cardiology, Amsterdam University Medical Center, Amsterdam, Netherlands 5.
-Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands 6.
+Xijing hospital, Xi’an, China; 2.
+Department of Cardiology, Radboud University, Nijmegen, the Netherlands; 3.
+Department of Cardiology, National University of Ireland Galway, Galway, Ireland; 4.
+Department of Cardiology, Amsterdam University Medical Center, Amsterdam, the Netherlands; 5.
+Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands; 6.
 Department of Internal Medicine.
 Cardiology division.
-University of Campinas (UNICAMP), Campinas, SP, Brazil.
-7. Department of Cardiology, Radboud University, Nijmegen, Netherlands 8.
-Division of Cardiology, Ferrarotto Hospital, University of Catania, Catania, Italy 9.
-Deutsches Herzzentrum München, Technische Universität München, Munich, Germany 10.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland; NHLI, Imperial College London, London, United Kingdom, United Kingdom
+University of Campinas (UNICAMP), Campinas, SP, Brazil; 7.
+Division of Cardiology, Ferrarotto Hospital, University of Catania, Catania, Italy; 8.
+Deutsches Herzzentrum München, Technische Universität München, Munich, Germany; 9.
+NHLI, Imperial College London, London, United Kingdom, United Kingdom

-Since nearly 30 years ago, the antiplatelet therapy was introduced and remains the cornerstone of Percutaneous Coronary Interventions (PCI).
-In the year of 2019, results of several pivotal trials seemed to herald a new era of antiplatelet therapy – the era of aspirin-free strategy.
-In the same year, the debates of the optimal revascularization strategy for patients with left main or multivessel disease were reignited; the attempt of early infusing alteplase after coronary reperfusion to reduce microvascular obstruction was disproven, and the result of the ISCHEMIA trial showed no advantage of routine invasive treatment in patients with chronic coronary syndrome (CCS).
+Antiplatelet therapy was first introduced almost 30 years ago and remains the cornerstone of percutaneous coronary interventions (PCI).
+During 2019, the results of several pivotal trials seemed to herald a new era of antiplatelet therapy – the era of the aspirin-free strategy.
+Also in 2019, the debates on the optimal revascularisation strategy for patients with left main or multivessel disease were reignited, attempting to reduce microvascular obstruction after coronary reperfusion by early infusion of alteplase was disproven, and the result of the ISCHEMIA trial showed no advantage of routine invasive treatment in patients with chronic coronary syndrome (CCS).